 The /CPUMAXIMUM qualifier overrides the time limit specified in the user authorization file (UAF) for any user submitting a job to the queue.
 Either the value 0 or the keyword INFINITE allows unlimited CPU time.
 If you specify NONE, the CPU time value defaults to the value specified either in the UAF or by the SUBMIT command (if included).
-CPU time values must be greater than or equal to the number specified by the system parameter PQL MCPULM.
+CPU time values must be greater than or equal to the number specified by the system parameter PQL_MCPULM.

-For information on specifying delta times, refer to the OpenVMS User's Manual or the online help topic DCL_Tips (subtopic Date_Time).
+For information on specifying delta times, see the OpenVMS User's Manual or the online help topic Date.
 For more information on specifying CPU time limits, see Table DCLI-1.